 Billboard, News, Event, and Profile are all custom post types that are built into Red.
 Each post type is designed with specific purposes in mind.
 The term “Post” is used to describe a distinct block of content that may include text, headers, images, links, etc. Posts can be used alone or in groups on specific page types.
 For example, a “News” post can appear on a News page that lists all news, or can be used in a News Highlight within an internal page.

 Posts can also be categorized into different groups that can be published on different pages, for example, “All News” or “Research News” pages that only show posts in those categories.

 You can create forms with basic and advanced fields that can include conditional logic which guides users through custom form fields.
 Learn more about three form building options.

 If you are familiar with WordPress, you will notice that Pages are different on the Red Multisite than on a basic installation.
 The UIC Red theme uses mostly custom page templates and custom fields grouped into content “components” for building pages.
 The basic page types are Default Template which is used for the majority of your pages; Landing Page which is for the first page of the different sections of your website; News Listing, Event Listing and Directory which are used to list specific posts on a page(s); and Contact Page which can include various contact components and forms.

-In Appearance, site administrators and editors can manage the menus on the website (how pages appear – and in what order – within the main navigation, eyebrow, or footer).
+In Menus, site administrators and editors can manage the page navigation on the website (how pages appear – and in what order – within the main navigation, eyebrow, or footer).
 Unlike other WordPress platforms, there is only one theme available on Red multisite.
 You will not be able to add other themes.